 CHANNEL STRIPS: These 4 clusters of switches and controls house the specific features that can be pre-assigned per individual channel.
-Once you have deciphered one, you have learned the Roadster's secret and are ready to roll, for they are simply repeated for the 4 channels.
+Once you have deciphered one, you have learned the Kings' secret and are ready to rule, for they are simply repeated for the 4 channels.